Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

     Finally, we applied the EIGENSTRAT method [46], which relies on patterns of correlation between individuals to detect stratification, to our Icelandic discovery sample.

 *EIGENSTRAT* here is the name of the method and of the software implementing the method.
+As the context describes the application of the method of the algorithm on actual data, it refers to the use of the software implementation and it should therefore be annotated as a software mention.

 [10.1038/bjc.2016.25](https://www.nature.com/articles/bjc201625)